jenwin/Bookmarkr/README.md

 # myreads-app
 A Book App that organizes books from Currently Reading, Want To Read, to Read.
 New books can be added to each category and removed.
+Created with React.

 ## How to Start
 - Clone or Download